This homemade spicy cayenne pepper sauce rivals any store bought pepper hot sauce you can find on the market.

 Think in terms of the heat they give off, and what you are looking to produce.

 Chop up the peppers and garlic and place in a saucepan with 1/2 cup of vinegar.

 Bring this to a boil and then simmer for 20 minutes.

-You can add more vinegar if you need to and a bit of hot water won’t hurt either.
+You can add more vinegar if you need to, and a bit of boiling water won’t hurt either.

 There are many variations when it comes to the hot sauce recipes.

 Be sure to have a lot of good ventilation when making this recipe, the fumes can be overwhelming.

 I would also recommend wearing latex gloves since hot peppers essence has a way of remaining on your hands.